 - A family relationship, friendship, or church relationship dissolves due to a betrayal, a lack of understanding, conflict, or deep hurts

 - Bitterness and an unwillingness to forgive or work on the relationship takes root

 - Some sever ties to “make a point” or to intentionally inflict heartache in reaction to their own pride or pain

-- Ultimately, a lack of respect, lack of genuine love, and a lack of honor wrecks relationships
+- Ultimately, a lack of respect, lack of genuine love, and a lack of honor and commitment can wreck major havoc on relationships

 - Lots and lots of other reasons